gabroo/cc3d_build_scripts/mac/build_scripts_py3/rpath_handlers/code_signing_notarization.rst

 ``~/prerequisites/4.1.2/lib/site-packages/cpp``.
 The reason I pick this directory hierarchy is because C++ libraries from CC3D will go to ``<CC3D_install_dir>/lib/site-packages/cpp``

+**IMPORTANT** make sure that libraries you copy have write permissions set otherwise you will not be able to modify rpath in them

 libroadrunner
 ==============